CreatiPoster: Towards Editable and Controllable Multi-Layer Graphic Design Generation: Introduction

-To close this gap, we have developed an open-source, multi-layer, editable graphic design generation system, \method, which not only meets the above requirements but also offers interactive flexibility and high expansiveness.
-As shown in \figref{fig:pipeline}, \method\ couples a \emph{protocol model} with a \emph{background model}: the protocol model—a large multimodal network~\cite{cheng2025graphist}—turns user instructions and optional assets into a JSON “protocol” that lists every layer (text or asset) with its z-order, position, font, size, and content, and also emits a concise prompt describing the desired backdrop; this JSON can be rendered immediately with engines such as Skia\footnote{\url{https://skia.org/}}, yielding fully editable foreground layers as illustrated in \figref{fig:edit}; the background model then uses the rendered foreground and the prompt to synthesize a matching background, after which foreground and background are composited into a complete, multi-layer graphic whose elements remain disentangled for later editing; evaluated on a new benchmark with automated metrics, \method\ outperforms existing open-source and commercial systems, and we further release 100,000 copyright-free, multi-layer samples to catalyze research in AI-driven graphic design.
-The contributions of this paper can be summarized as follows: \begin{itemize} \item We propose \method, a open system that produces visually compelling, multi-layer graphic compositions while preserving full editability of text and assets.
+To fill this research gap, we develop an open framework, \method, that recasts graphic design generation as \emph{editable design program synthesis} rather than flattened image synthesis.
+As shown in \Cref{fig:pipeline}, \method{} couples a \emph{layered protocol generator}---a large multimodal network~\cite{cheng2025graphist}---with a \emph{foreground-aware background synthesizer}.
+The protocol generator turns user instructions, optional RGBA assets, a target canvas size, and optional user constraints into an executable JSON design program that lists every text or asset layer with its semantic, geometric, stylistic, and ordering attributes, together with a concise background caption.
+This program can be rendered immediately with engines such as Skia\footnote{\url{https://skia.org/}} into fully editable foreground layers (see supplementary).
+The background synthesizer then generates only the background layer conditioned on the rendered foreground and the background caption, producing a complete multi-layer composition whose elements remain disentangled for later editing.
+Crucially, the protocol generator is trained under a single \emph{protocol completion} objective: prompt-only, asset-conditioned, canvas-conditioned, and re-layout generation are all instantiated as completing a partially observed protocol, without task-specific heads.
+Evaluated on a new benchmark with automated metrics, \method{} outperforms existing open-source and commercial systems, and we further release $100{,}000$ copyright-free multi-layer samples to catalyze research in AI-driven graphic design.
+The contributions of this paper are summarized as follows:

-\item \method~accommodates diverse user instructions, including prompt-only, asset-only, mixed input, as well as explicit specification of text/asset layout or attributes. \item Our method demonstrates high extensibility, supporting a wide range of interesting applications canvas operation, text overlay, responsive resizing, multilingual generation, and animated poster. \item We release a copyright-free training dataset and a comprehensive benchmark to the community, aiming to advance research in multi-layer graphic design generation. \end{itemize}